2217 Earth-Engineering Sciences Building

 Office: 420 Earth-Engineering Sciences Building

 I am the Assistant Dean for Distance Learning and Director of the John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, Penn State University.
 I have worked in the field of distance education since 1991 and began working for the Dutton Institute in 2002.
-My current faculty appointment is as a Senior Lecturer.
+My current faculty appointment is as a Teaching Professor.

 Twenty-two years in the field has put me in a front row seat as distance education has gone from correspondence study and "teleclasses" to the implementation of real-time two-way videoconferencing and ultimately the Web.
 Throughout my career, I have helped higher education faculty design, develop, and deliver countless distance education courses, in subjects ranging from traditional English courses to "construction flagging techniques" to graduate courses in sustainable energy solutions.